-Rosenior reaches verbal agreement with Chelsea to become next manager
+Chelsea announce Rosenior as new manager after Maresca sacking

 “I have had interest from many clubs, including Champions League clubs, which I have always been open with to our president, Marc Keller, and our ownership,” Rosenior said.
 “I will love this club for the rest of my life, but I cannot turn down Chelsea.”

-Little-known Rosenior had been widely touted as the front runner to succeed Enzo Maresca since the Italian was sacked on Thursday, not least because Strasbourg and Chelsea are owned by the same consortium, BlueCo.
+Little-known Rosenior had been widely touted as the frontrunner to succeed Maresca since the Italian was sacked on Thursday, not least because Strasbourg and Chelsea are owned by the same consortium, BlueCo.

 Rosenior, who has no Premier League coaching experience, will become Chelsea’s fourth permanent boss since BlueCo took control of the Londoners in 2022.